 Websites chosen were not filtered in any way (by photo specialty, photographer gender, or any other criteria) to avoid biases or personal preferences.
 A few sites did get excluded for various reasons (site not updated in 10+ years, involved in plagiarism or controversy, or the site did not belong to an individual photographer but a foundation or a team/company).
 This research project is NOT sponsored by or associated in any way with other companies.

 A full list of photography websites that made the cut is available here.

 Not included in this list?
 Don’t take it personally, your site simply didn’t come up in the social media posts or “top photographers” roundups I found online at the time of doing this research.
 No harm done.
 Feel free to get in touch nonetheless, and I’d be happy to take a quick look at your website or even do a detailed review.

-All websites were then manually reviewed by me (Alex Vita) in late 2019 and early 2020, by painstakingly looking at over 80 technical details for each website (design, content, SEO, etc.).
+All websites were then manually reviewed by me (Alex Vita), by painstakingly looking at over 80 technical details for each website (design, content, SEO, etc.).
 Oh yes, imagine the size of that spreadsheet! :-)

 Since I’m just a one-person business, this entire research project spanned around 6-7 months in total, with the graphs and conclusions in this report requiring an additional few months to put together.

 It was a labor of love, and I hope you learn something from it and improve your own website as a result.

 For full transparency and honesty, I’m acknowledging some possible limitation with such a website research project: